-Δ kWH = (kBtu/hr) [(1/EERbefore) - (1/EERafter)] EFLH
+Algorithm

+CALCULATION OF SAVING S

+Electric Energy Saving ΔkWH

+Where:

+kBtu/hr = capacity of the cooling equipment actually installed in kBtu per hour (1 ton of cooling capacity equals 12 kBtu/hr).

 =Actual

-EERbefore = Energy Efficiency Ratio5 of the baseline equipment prior to tune-up
+EERbefore = Energy Efficiency Ratio 5 of the baseline equipment prior to tune-up

 =Actual

 EERafter = Energy Efficiency Ratio of the baseline equipment after to tune-up

 =Actual

 EFLH = Equivalent Full Load Hours for cooling are provided in section 4.4 HVAC End Use

-Where it is not possible or appropriate to perform Test in and Test out of the equipment, the following deemed methology can be used:
+Where it is not possible or appropriate to perform Test in and Test out of the equipment, the following deemed methdology can be used:

-Δ kWh = (kBtu/hr) / EERbefore EFLH (1--%Savings)
+$\Delta kWh = (kBtu/hr) / EERbefore EFLH (1-%Savings)$

 %Savings = Deemed percent savings per Tune-Up component.
-These are additive if condenser cleaning, evaporator cleaning and refrigerant charge correction are performed (totals $% \left\{ 1\right\} =\left\{ 1$ provided below)6
+These are additive if condenser cleaning, evaporator cleaning and refrigerant charge correction are performed (totals provided below)6